Go To Top

 Uninsured/underinsured motorist

-Uninsured/underinsured motorist (UM/UIM) coverage will provide you with extra coverage if the other party doesn’t have car insurance or is underinsured.
-It’s not mandatory coverage but when you consider that one in four drivers don’t have car insurance in Florida, it's a good idea to have it.
+Uninsured/underinsured motorist (UM/UIM) coverage will provide extra coverage if the other party doesn’t have car insurance or is underinsured.
+It’s not mandatory coverage, but when you consider that one in four drivers don’t have car insurance in Florida, it's a good idea to have it.

 Full coverage

-Buying comprehensive and collision coverage is known as “full coverage”.
+Buying comprehensive and collision coverage is known as full coverage.
 If you’ve financed your car and making payments, you’re probably required to have full coverage.
-If you don’t owe money on your vehicle, it’s still a good idea to have full coverage.
+If you don’t owe money on your vehicle, having full coverage is still a good idea.

-Comprehensive insurance will cover your vehicle’s damages for things like fire, theft, vandalism, hitting an animal, a tree branch falling on your vehicle, or severe weather damage.
-Collision will pay to repair your vehicle if an object or vehicle strikes your car.
-Some examples include hitting a pothole or striking a pole while backing out of a parking spot.
+Comprehensive insurance will cover your vehicle for things like fire, theft, vandalism, hitting an animal, a tree branch falling on your vehicle, or severe weather damage.
+Collision will pay to repair your vehicle if you are in a single-vehicle crash or if you're at fault in an accident.

 How can you save on Florida auto insurance?

-There are a few ways you can cut the cost of your premiums and still have the best auto insurance Florida coverage.
+There are a few ways to cut the cost of your premiums and still have the best auto insurance Florida coverage.
 Here are five tips.

 1. Take advantage of auto insurance discounts